garcane/garcane/README.md

     🌱 I’m currently working on developing projects and a portfolio, learning more in-depth about APIs and relational databases
-    👀 I’m interested in coding, travel, food, gaming, and gym 💞️ I’m looking to collaborate on open-source coding projects & learn more about software development 📫 How to reach me: https://www.linkedin.com/in/george-appeah/
+    👀 I’m interested in coding, travel, food, gaming, and gym 📫 How to reach me: https://www.linkedin.com/in/george-appeah/

 <!--